eginwong/course-notes/cloud/azure/AZ-203/develop-for-azure-storage.md

     c:\output_lowres_videos
 ```

-# Azure Blob & Table Storage

-- CAP Theorem
-  - Consistency
-  - Availability
-  - Partition Tolerance
-- Azure storage
-  - REST
-  - Client
-  - Pay as you go
-- Storage accounts
-  - unique namespace for your data
-  - General V1 (legacy), General V2, Blob Storage
-  - access tiers
-    - hot: costs the most, cheapest to access
-    - cold: infrequent, stores for around 30 days, mid-way
-    - archived: rarely, stores for at least 100 days; have to be flexible with your latency requirements
-  - replication models (redundancy)
-    - LRS: locally redundant store, cheapest; SLA is 11 9's over a year, 3 replicas 1 region; write protected against disk, node, rack failure
-    - GRS: geo-redundant storage; SLA is 16 9's, and 300 miles away data centre, replicates 2 regions, 6 data centers, asynchronous
-    - RA-GRS: read-access geo-redundant storage; get read-access from your secondary region
-  - access models
-    - every request against your storage account must be authorized
-    - use Azure AD
-    - or shared key
-    - shared access signature, delegation without giving up key
-      - provide granular control for access
-      - validity interval (start and expiry time)
-      - permissions granted by SAS
-      - IP address or range of addresses to accept
-      - restrict protocols accepted by Azure Storage
-- account > container > blob
-  - block blob
-    - upload large blobs efficiently (docs, images, videos)
-    - 50000 blocks, each block has 100MB
-  - append blob
-    - optimized for appending operations
-    - can't update or delete blocks
-    - block has 4MB
-    - good for logging, data analytics
-  - page blob
-    - optimized for read and writes
-    - 512kb page ???
-- Azure Blob storage Lifecycles
-  - can expire
-  - can transition to different access tiers
-  - run automated jobs
-  - example:
-    - { "version": "0.5", "rules": [{ "name": "ruleName", "type": "Lifecycle", "definition": { "filters": { "blobTypes": [ "blockBlob"]}, "prefixMatch": ["..."], "actions": { "baseBlob": { "tierToCool": {"daysAfterModificationGreater": ...}}}}}]}
-    - can move blobs around access tiers
-  - create lease on block to be an exclusive lock
-  - WORM -> Write once read many
-- Azure tables
-  - used to store NoSQL data in the cloud
-  - can store any number of tables up to max of the storage account
-  - enforce strong consistency
-  - partitioning strategy
-    - primary key of an identity
-    - collection of entities with the same PartitionKey

-# Self-research

-## Develop Solutions that use storage tables
-- azure storage table design guide
-  - must have partitionKey and rowKey to be a unique combination
-  - account + table names + partitionkey identify the partition within the storage service
-  - entity group txns (EGTs) are the only built-in mechanism for performing atomic updates across multiple entities
-    - need to be in the same partition
-    - limited to a max of 100 entities
-    - max of 255 props, 1MB per individual entity; max azure storage is 500TB
-    - size of partitionkey/rowkey is string up to 1KB
-  - design guidelines:
-    - read-heavy: querying in read-heavy apps; specify both partition/row keys in queries; store duplicate copies of entities for efficiency; denormalizing data; compound key values; query projection
-    - write-heavy: don't create hot partitions, avoid spikes in traffic, don't necessarily create a separatate table for each type of entity; consider max throughput required
-  - ideal point query (row + partition keys) > range query (partition key on range of row keys) > partition scan (partition key + non-row key) > table scan (no partition key)
-  - several optimal patterns for lookup, optimizing on CUD operations
-  - design patterns:
-    - intra-partition secondary index pattern: store multiple copies of each entity in same partition
-    - inter-partition secondary index pattern: store multiple copies of each entity using different RowKey values in separate partitions/in separate tables
-    - eventually consistent txns pattern: eventually consistent behaviour
-    - index entities pattern: enable efficient searches that return lists of entities
-    - dernomalization pattern: break data
-    - compound key pattern: RowKey + PartitionKey
-- query table storage by using code
-  - ps: `Install-Module AzTable`
-  - create table, in ps: `New-AzStorageTable –Name $tableName –Context $ctx`
-  - add rows, in ps: `Add-AzTableRow -table $cloudTable -partitionKey $partitionKey1 -rowKey ("CA") -property @{"username"="Chris";"userid"=1}`
-  - to retrieve rows, in ps: `Get-AzTableRow -table $cloudTable`
-    - with customfilter, `-customFilter "(userid eq 1)"`
-  - to update row, must retrieve, update, and then commit, in ps: `Update-AzTableRow`
-  - to delete row, in ps: `Remove-AzTableRow`
-  - to delete table, can pipe everything into individual deletes or batch, in ps: `Remove-AzStorageTable`
-- implement partitioning schemes
-  - horizontal / vertical / functional data partitioning
-  - improves scalability, reduce contention, optimize performance, operational flexibility, availability
-  - horizontal (sharding): duplicates of same schema but subsets of data only
-    - more important to balance the requests
-  - vertical: each partition holds a subset of the fields, divided by their column use
-    - sensitive data can have extra security controls
-    - reduce the amount of concurrent access required
-    - operates at an entity level
-  - functional: data is aggregated according to how it is used by each bounded context
-    - maybe read data in one and read/write data in another
-  - partition data that is causing slow performance
-  - minimize cross-partition data access operations; embrace eventual consistency
-  - may need to rebalance partitions at a later date; plan for how and when to do that

 ## Develop Solutions that use CosmosDB storage
 - implement partitioning schemes
   - logical partitions to physical partitions (hash-based)